jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Let's drill this down some more.
 When Left and Right were created, indoor plumbing wasn't even science fiction, because science fiction didn't even exist.
 Evolution and electricity didn't exit.
 Rubber shoes and a simple ball-point pen weren't around.
 Heck, people didn't even know what bacteria or viruses were.

-The creators of the politics you care so much about; didn't even know enough to wash their hands.
+The creators of the politics you care so much about; didn't even know enough about the world to wash their hands before undergoing surgery.
+Doctors used mud to stop bleeding wounds.

 Now realize it's okay to change our ideologies.
 It's totally okay!
 We're free to pick and choose whichever philosophy we want.
 There's nothing special about any belief system, be it democratic socialism, hereditary monarchy, or Left/Right.
 Every political doctrine was created by a human being to help society prosper.

+>I Want To Learn The Ways Of The Force And Become A Jedi Like My Father.

 So, if ordinary people are not happy with their lives, we're _supposed_ to change the philosophy that rules our nation.